Restrictions for $n$-Point Vertices in Higher-Spin Theories: The case

 expressing the vertex operator in terms of the variables $s_{ij},\, c_{ij},\, Y_{i}^{j}$ and $y_{i i+1}$.
 Correspondingly, the gauge variation in terms of these variables is generated by the operators

 which turn into a single derivative.
 Therefore, the new gauge invariance equations for the vertex operator give:

 If we go to a set of independent variables, we can conclude that the $y_{ii+1}$-derivative is equal to zero, and the vertex can be solely written in terms of the gauge invariant combinations $s_{ij},\, c_{ij},\, Y_{i}^{j}$.
-A gauge invariant local vertex generating operator $\mathcal{V}$ in high enough dimension ($d \geq 2n - 1$) is then in one-to-one correspondence to a polynomial in $s_{ij}$, $c_{ij}$, $Y_{i}^{j}$, allowing at most those inverse powers of Mandelstam variables, such that $\mathcal{V}$ becomes polynomial in the variables $s_{ij}$, $y_{ij}$ and $z_{ij}$, when re-expressing the combinations $c_{ij}$ and $Y_i^j$.
+A gauge invariant local vertex generating operator $\mathcal{V}$ in high enough dimension ($d \geq 2n - 1$) is then in one-to-one correspondence to a polynomial in $s_{ij}$, $c_{ij}$, $Y_{i}^{j}$, allowing inverse powers of Mandelstam variables in such a way that $\mathcal{V}$ becomes polynomial in the variables $s_{ij}$, $y_{ij}$ and $z_{ij}$, when re-expressing the combinations $c_{ij}$ and $Y_i^j$.